SebastienDemarbre/Eyespeak-project/README.md

 # Eyespeak-project
 C++ code using in Eyespeak Project

+(It was a teamwork, so I did not have control on some parts of the code.
+So, I am sorry if some parts are "ugly" )

 In the code, you can see some /////ACAPELA/////
 and then commented code.
 In fact, that's the part that activate the vocal synthesis.
 If you want to use it, you need a license.
 To have it, contact the "Acapela" group (http://www.acapela-group.com)